What’s your knee-jerk reaction when you hear that I’m a “Life Coach”?

 I don’t have all the answers.

-I will always have aspects of my life that I need to improve.
+There will always be aspects of my life that I need to improve.

 I’ve realized that many critics of my work start with the assumption that I, a Life Coach, must think I am some magical being that knows all and pushes my clients towards the decisions I feel are best.
 This approach couldn’t be further from the truth!
 The truth is, a good Life Coach is an unbiased, solution-oriented, and honest individual who can call out your blind spots and help you create a realistic plan to accomplish your goals.
 Being a Life Coach does not mean that I have everything all figured out (although that would probably make my job a whole lot easier if I did).
 It means that I am committed to helping my clients make authentic decisions that help them be their “Best Selves.”
 I believe in this strategy so much that the first book I wrote is titled “Best Self: Be You, Only Better.”